splendidprem/angular-with-node/README.md

 ## Build

 Run `npm run start:prod` to build the angular project and run the node application in production environment.
 The angular build artifacts will be stored in the `dist/` directory.
+Navigate to `http://localhost:8080/`.

 ## Running unit tests